sasquatch678/A-Painted-World/README.md

 A Painted World utilizes a Wabbajack technology called Stock Game.
 What this essentially does is create a copy of your Oblivion installation within the installation location of the list.
 This enables greater compatibility with other mod-lists and keeps your original game folder clean of any outside files.

 A Painted World also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and other mods which would ordinarily require being installed to the game folder.
-Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
+Please see this guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

 ### Controller Support